3xg3lin/3xg3lin.github.io/_posts/2023-11-08-forensics-artifacts.markdown

   + $LOGFILE: The $LOGFILE stores the transactional logging of the file system.
 It helps maintain the integrity of the file system in the event of a crash.
   + $UsnJrnl: It stands for the Update Sequence Number (USN) Journal.
 It is present in the $Extend record.
 It contains information about all the files that were changed in the file system and the reason for the change.

+## How to find artifacts present in the file system to perform forensic analysis?
+⚠️ ***Caution: From now we assume that we have a disk image for investigation.***
 Let's use Eric Zimmerman's MFT Explorer tool.

-⚠️ ***Caution: From now we assume that we have a disk image for investigation.***

 ![MFT_AND OTHERS](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/1c634e30-5284-414c-81cb-c7d0dcf5e057)
 ![MFT](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/220ee31c-3cdb-4a16-a242-257596394e06)
 Then we get help from Eric Zimmerman's EZviewer tool.